Your child might have a stem cell or bone marrow transplant as part of their treatment for acute lymphoblastic leukaemia (ALL).

 A transplant allows your child to have high doses of chemotherapy and other treatments such as radiotherapy to the whole body.
 This intensive treatment has a good chance of destroying the leukaemia cells.
 But it also destroys your child’s healthy stem cells in their bone marrow too.

 Stem cells are very early cells made in the bone marrow.
 Bone marrow is a spongy material that fills the bones.

 These stem cells develop into red blood cells, white blood cells and platelets.

 Red blood cells contain haemoglobin which carries oxygen around the body.
 White blood cells are part of the immune system and help to fight infection.
 Platelets help to clot the blood to prevent bleeding.

-Your child has a drip of new stem cells into their bloodstream after their high dose chemotherapy treatment.
-These are most commonly from:
+Your child has a drip of new stem cells into their bloodstream after their high dose chemotherapy treatment and radiotherapy to the whole body.
+This type of radiotherapy is known as total body irradiation (TBI).
+These stem cells are most commonly from:

 - a family member, most often a brother or sister

 - someone you and your family don’t know – a donor from the transplant register